wattsjmichael/NaN-React-ChatBot/notes.md

 So the chat bot is now going to become a conversational bot.
 In the future I will make it be able to get orders.

 setting up Firebase
+not setting up firebase 7.8.0 is not working going to try install firebase 8.2.0 instead